hibtc/cpymad/README.rst

 - The `Travis CI`_ service is mainly used to check that the unit tests for pymad itself execute on several python versions.
 Python{2.7,3.3} are supported.
 The tests are executed on any update of an upstream branch.
+  The Travis builds use a unofficial precompiled libmadx-dev_ package to avoid having to rebuild the entire MAD-X library on each invocation.

 .. _`Travis CI`: https://travis-ci.org/hibtc/cpymad